QuintonC/rn-progressive-image/README.md

 Thoughts on how to implement this are as follows, but are not complete.
 To do this, we could add an additional package that would help us achieve the desired behavior.
 The thought is to potentially include something such as [rn-fetch-blob](https://github.com/joltup/rn-fetch-blob).
 It has built-in caching functionality, however, there would
 <br>

+### Blur view on Android.
+While blurRadius is not natively supported on Android, it is possible to add a blurring view on top via other packages (or just through styling), which would allow Android users to also receive the same blur effect that makes this packaage so great.
+This may become an optional feature in the future so that it is not a breaking change.
 <br>